margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for my sister singing
 * Grateful for people enjoying vacations
 * Grateful for a great aunt
+* Grateful for my parents at family group time
+* Grateful for my sister and her soul
+* Grateful for my brother and his cheer and intelligence and kindness
 * Grateful for the gifts a great aunt gives
 * Grateful for family all over the place
 * Grateful for how couples build lives together